doocs/leetcode/solution/0600-0699/0607.Sales Person/README_EN.md

 | commission_rate | int     |
 | hire_date       | date    |
 +-----------------+---------+
-In SQL, sales_id is the primary key column for this table.
+sales_id is the primary key (column with unique values) for this table.
 Each row of this table indicates the name and the ID of a salesperson alongside their salary, commission rate, and hire date.
 </pre>